 Search engine optimization relies heavily on site-wide navigational elements to broadcast authority signals to the search engines.
-Pages linked to in the header, footer, and side navigation elements that appear on every page of the site play a huge role in determining which pages on your site will have the visibility to rank strongly for competitive search phrases.
+Pages linked in the header, footer, and side navigation elements that appear on every page of the site play a huge role in determining which pages on your site will have the visibility to rank strongly for competitive search phrases.

 What Is Link Authority?